 Currently Offering Telehealth Visits

 Whether you have a particular life challenge you’re trying to overcome, or just daily stress and issues getting in the way of finding joy, we can work through it together.
 Sometimes, seeking help is the best way to put things into perspective.
-I work mainly now with adults around various life issues, parenting and family dynamics, LGBT, career and other life transitions.
+I work mainly with adults around various life issues, parenting and family dynamics, LGBT, career and other life transitions.
 Experience with children's mental health and developmental disabilities, but unable to provide direct services for youth at this time.
 Prior to Covid, I provided services in the Durham/RTP area--seeing clients in their home with their own animals creating more emotional support.
-Presently only doing telehealth with a possible initial in person session, however I have a very small practice and can only see several clients at a time.
+Presently only doing telehealth with a possible in person session, and a very small practice.

 “Out of your vulnerabilities will come your strength”

 I've always wanted to incorporate animals into therapeutic activities.
-My family has 4 dogs and 2 cats, all rescues and I’ve volunteered with APS of Durham.
-Animal assisted therapy is generally done with the therapist's personal animal.
+My family has 4 dogs and 2 cats, all rescues and I’ve volunteered with APS of Durham for the past 10 years.
+Animal assisted therapy is standardly done with the therapist's personal animal.
 My pre-Covid sessions were typically in home with you and your pet, developing more connection and emotional support.
-I’ve had to continue telehealth and with a small evening practice I am limited in taking on many new clients.
+I’ve had to continue by telehealth and with a small evening practice I am limited in taking on many new clients.
 I want to keep personal life balance but also be available and flexible for the clients I see.

 I graduated in Psychology from the University of Illinois in 1986.
-After working in medical rehabilitation for some years, I completed my masters degree in Rehabilitation Counseling in 1998 from California State Los Angeles.
-I became a Certified Rehabilitation Counselor, which focuses on employment, accommodations and increasing independence for individuals with disabilities.
-My focus shifted towards mental health counseling working with young children, adolescents, parents and adults.
+After working in physical rehabilitation, I completed my masters degree in Rehabilitation Counseling in Los Angeles, which focuses on employment, accommodations and increasing independence for individuals with disabilities.
+I shifted towards mental health counseling and now see priarily adults.

 Licensed Clinical Mental Health Counselor Supervisor (LCMHC-S) 2014